wso2/docs-choreo-dev/en/docs/develop/api-policies/create-a-policy.md

 ### Keywords

-The following key words are used in the Ballerina.toml file for mediation policies to work:
+The Ballerina.toml file needs to include the following keywords for the mediation policies to work:

-- **choreo-apim-mediation-policy**: Mandatory keyword which identifies this package is a mediation policy type.
+- **choreo-apim-mediation-policy**: This keyword is a mandatory keyword that is required to identify that the package is a mediation policy type.
 - **choreo-apim-mediation-request-flow**: Specifies whether the policy applies to the request flow.
 - **choreo-apim-mediation-response-flow**: Specifies whether the policy applies to the response flow.
 - **choreo-apim-mediation-fault-flow**: Specifies whether the policy is applicable for the fault flow.